mewo2/self-describe/out.md

 The other ('else') branch of the `if` statement is as follows:

-An `if` statement, testing a comparison (using the 'greater than or equal to' operator) of the name `num` and the unary negation operator applied to a numeric constant with value 10.
+An `if` statement, testing a compound comparison, comparing a numeric constant with value 0 and the name `num` using the 'greater than' operator, and the name `num` and the unary negation operator applied to a numeric constant with value 10 using the 'greater than or equal to' operator.
 The body of the main branch is as follows:

 A return statement, returning the value of the addition (or concatenation) operator, with left hand side the literal string *'minus '*, and right hand side the name `words`, subscripted by the unary negation operator applied to the name `num`.